 We encourage friends and relatives of the young person to visit them and we ensure that the young person has regular opportunity and support to contact and visit family and other significant people in their lives at regular intervals.

 The extended curriculum

-experiences and learning opportunities for residential students which complements and extends those available to them in the education day.
+The extended curriculum is a programme of planned students which complements and extends those available to them in the education day.

 on: